-With payment volumes continuing to increase exponentially, the revenue opportunities of taking control of the FX can not be ignored.
-As processing margins are being squeezed and with the landscape continuing to become more competitive, carving out a new revenue stream is more necessary than ever.
+With payment volumes increasing exponentially, the revenue opportunities of taking control of the FX cannot be ignored.
+As processing margins are squeezed and the landscape continues to become more competitive, carving out a new revenue stream is more necessary than ever.

-PSPs and Acquirers can stand out in the cross-border eCommerce world by delivering additional value to their merchants.
-Providing multi-currency payments accounts is a very effective way of doing just that.
+PSPs and acquirers can stand out in the cross-border ecommerce world by delivering additional value to their merchants.
+Providing multi-currency payment accounts is a very effective way of doing just that.
 It’s logical really.
-Merchants are now more likely than ever to have both customers and suppliers globally, making a multi-currency solution of increasing value to them.
+Merchants are now more likely than ever to have customers and suppliers globally, making a multi-currency solution of increasing value.

-Not only should PSPs look to access competitive FX rates and optimize settlements via local payment route networks to optimize their cross-border offering, potentially the most important value-add for payment providers to offer their merchants are unique, named multi-currency accounts.
+PSPs should look to access competitive FX rates and optimize settlements via local payment route networks to optimize their cross-border offering, however, potentially the most important value-add for payment providers to offer their merchants are unique, named multi-currency accounts.

 Multi-currency accounts: the point of difference making all the difference

 Companies like Revolut, Flutterwave and Sezzle already use Currencycloud to simplify business in a multi-currency world.
-Using Currencycloud’s APIs, PSPs and Acquirers can provide real value for merchants who want to take advantage of cross-border commerce by offering them a multi-currency virtual account.
-This gives them access to more than 35 currencies – all from one account, in their name, with no need to manage multiple providers.
+Using Currencycloud’s APIs, PSPs and acquirers can provide real value for merchants who want to take advantage of cross-border commerce by offering them a multi-currency virtual account.
+This gives them access to over 35 currencies – all from one account, in their name, with no need to manage multiple providers.

-This ‘bank in a box’ solution not only opens up exciting new markets and increased revenue streams for the payment providers, it also adds real value to their customer offering.
-It’s a win-win.
+This ‘bank in a box’ solution opens up exciting new markets and increased revenue streams for the payment providers, and also adds real value to their customer offering, it’s a win-win.
 PSPs and Acquirers get to offer an innovative cost-saving product to merchants, all while creating new revenue streams for themselves.

-Feel free to reach out if you’re interested in discussing how Currencycloud can help PSPs and Acquirers optimize their cross-border offering.
+Feel free to reach out if you’re interested in discussing how Currencycloud can help PSPs and Acquirers optimize their cross-border offerings.